RGreinacher/Stop-Go-Classifier/README.md

 identified_stops_df = classifier.run()
 ```

+Note that the classifier expects a planar projection of your coordinates, not the plain GPS longitude/latitude.
+The example folder provides a [demo script](https://github.com/RGreinacher/Stop-Go-Classifier/blob/main/examples/raw_coordinates_classification_example.py) to convert one into the other.
+Other examples cover [basic usage](https://github.com/RGreinacher/Stop-Go-Classifier/blob/main/examples/classification_example.py) including a demo dataset and a simple [plot script](https://github.com/RGreinacher/Stop-Go-Classifier/blob/main/examples/classification_and_plot_example.py) to display samples and detected stops.

 The `run()` method capsules the following calls:

 - *process_samples()* - classifies each sample as trip or stop
 - *aggregate()* - groups subsequent trips and stops together and forms a table of stops with a start and end time property
 - *filter_outliers()* - decides to either remove, merge, or keep each identified stop

+After executing `run()`, the classifier object offers several interesting variables:

+- *samples_df* - list of all individual GPS samples, including scores from the classification methods and stop/trip labels
+- *stop_df* - list of all stop intervals (the same list that is returned when calling `run()`)
+- *trip_df* - list of all trip intervals, the negative of the *stop_df*
-- *isolate_trip_samples()* - similar to the stop intervals, this creates a list of the trip intervals.
+- *trip_samples_df* - list of all samples within trip intervals
+- *debug_stop_merge_df* - a list of stop intervals before the merge is applyed.
+It offers scores of the merge decision methods and is helpful to debug merge-related parameters

 The system can be tuned using the following settings:

-- `MIN_STOP_INTERVAL` - time in seconds; stops below this threshold will be ignored
+- `MIN_STOP_INTERVAL` - time in seconds; stops shorter than this will be ignored
-- `RELEVANT_STOP_DURATION` - time in seconds; stops longer than this will always be kept
-- `MIN_DISTANCE_BETWEEN_STOP` - distance in meters; min distance two consecutive stop places must have
+- `MIN_DISTANCE_BETWEEN_STOP` - distance in meters; minimimum distance between two consecutive stops
-- `RELEVANT_DISTANCE_BETWEEN_STOP` - distance in meters; stop with such a distance will always be kept
 - `MIN_TIME_BETWEEN_STOPS` - time in seconds; remove or merge if less than this threshold
 - `RELEVANT_TIME_BETWEEN_STOPS` - time in seconds; a trip between two stops is relevant if it is longer than this threshold
-- `MAX_TIME_BETWEEN_STOPS_FOR_MERGE` - time in seconds; should not merge stops having more than this time between each other
+- `MAX_TIME_BETWEEN_STOPS_FOR_MERGE` - time in seconds; will not merge stops having more than this time between each other

-However, several other parameters, e.g., to disable certain classification methods., are available.
+However, several other parameters, e.g., to disable certain classification methods, are available.
 These should be described in detail in a wiki.
-Call the classifier to apply a new setting using the optional argument `overwrite_settings`.
+You can provide alternative settings during the classifier's initialization using the optional argument `overwrite_settings`.

 ```python
 settings = {